gleblubecki/gleblubecki/README.md

 <h2>👋 Hey!
-I'm a beginner iOS Developer based in Minsk!.
+I'm a beginner iOS Developer based in Minsk!
 Here's a little about me:</h2>

 ### 📱 iOS Development - I started studying quite recently, but I have already made several applications using various technologies!